learn-co-curriculum/fewpjs-advanced-asynchrony-xhr-and-promise-lab/README.md

 ## Instructions

-In `index.js`, write a function `myFetch()` that takes does the following:
+In `index.js`, write a function `myFetch()` that does the following:

 - takes in a URL
 - returns a `Promise`

+Inside the `Promise`, write the appropriate XHR code so that:

+- an XHR GET request to the provided URL is sent
-Inside this function, write the necessary XHR code to handle retrieving data with the provided URL.
-If the request is successful, use `resolve()`, passing in the resulting response text.
-If unsuccessful, use `reject()`, passing in the _status_ text.
+- if the XHR request loads successfully, `resolve()` is called, passing in the XHR response
+- if the request errors, `reject()` is called, passing in `new Error()`

 Run `learn` to see your progress.